Dry brining your turkey a couple of days ahead of cooking makes all the difference between a bland, dry turkey and a juicy, flavorful one!

 Fresh Herbs vs. Dry Herbs

-While you’ll likely use fresh herbs at some point in the turkey cooking process (if you’re using THIS recipe, it’ll be in the form of herby garlicky butter), all you need for a good dry brine are dried herbs.
+While you’ll likely use fresh herbs at some point in the turkey cooking process (if you’re using our perfect oven-roasted turkey recipe, it’ll be in the form of herby garlicky butter), all you need for a good dry brine are dried herbs.
 Because the salt and herbs sit on the turkey for a couple of days, it actually works out a lot better to use the dried herbs for this and save the fresh herbs for the garlic butter.

 Do I need to rinse a dry brined turkey?